I'd like to talk about the

 Windows includes backup

 software.
-Or you can just copy your My Documents folder.
-You really only need to
+Or you can just simply copy your files to an external device.
+You only need to

 2.